ariellancer/Chat-Web-Android/README.md

   **Note**: Our unique field that seperates between different users in their username, creation of a user with existing username is not possible.
 - User Authentication: Registered users can log in to the application using their credentials.
 - Real-time Chat: Once logged in, users can engage in real-time conversations with other users through the chat interface.
-- Chat page properties: Adding different users as new contacts (the users must be in database), deleting contacts from your list and sending messages to all your contacts.
+- Chat page properties: Adding different users as new contacts (the users must be in the database), deleting contacts from your list and sending messages to all your contacts.
+- Uses Io and Firebase in order to update the chat dynamically without refresh.
 - Seamless Navigation: The application provides smooth navigation between different pages, allowing users to switch between registration and chat screens effortlessly.

 ## Screenshots